 The memory of Goaziou, who was involved in soccer for more than 25 years as a coach and administrator, is honored with two one-year scholarships in the amount of $1,250 to be awarded to one male and one female attending a post-secondary education institution for the first time in Fall 2022.
 The scholarships are awarded based on community service and giving back to the game of soccer.

 Goaziou served as treasurer of US Youth Soccer and the Florida Youth Soccer Association, as well as chairman of the US Youth Soccer Budget and Olympic Development Program Committees.
 In 1994 he took office as the U.S. Soccer Federation’s Treasurer and was re-elected three times (1998, 2000 and 2004).
 Beyond the soccer world, Goaziou also served his country in the U.S. Marine Corps.

-College planning to attend: Florida State University
+College planning to attend: University of Delaware

-College planning to attend: Anderson University
+College planning to attend: Santa Clara University